- Top 5 Answering Services for Small Businesses

 Service and Support Call Center

 Call centers are scripted environments in which operators are trained to answer a combination of questions.
-Unlike a small business answering service or Live Receptionist, a call center is typically suited to larger enterprises who require a service that can handle all or most of their incoming sales or support calls.
+Unlike a small business answering service or Live Receptionist, a call center is typically suited to larger enterprises that require a service that can handle all or most of their incoming sales or support calls.

 As such, operators in a support call center require further training and a 360° understanding of a company’s products and services.
-In this way they are more akin to full-time employees.
+In this way, they are more akin to full-time employees.